 - Terrain type – riding on steep terrain will cost you speed.
 Most manufacturers test their boards on even terrain, so people get surprised when the board underperforms when going uphill.
 Premium offset this problem as well with, you’ve guessed it, more powerful motors.

 - Board design and quality – for a board to be competitive when it comes to top speeds it’s important that it’s built well.
-We’re talking proper power transmission from the motor to the wheels, using dual motor setup, high quality materials on the wheels for maximum grip, etc.
+We’re talking proper power transmission from the motor to the wheels, using the dual-motor setup, high-quality materials on the wheels for maximum grip, etc.